 Is there such a thing as taking too much cannabidiol (CBD)?
-CBD products now come in all shapes and sizes, but users are wondering if there is a recommended dosage or if you can have too much of a good thing.
+CBD products now come in all shapes and sizes, but users wonder if there is a recommended dosage or if you can have too much of a good thing.

-From the research surrounding CBD to figuring out when enough is enough, here is everything you need to know about CBD dosage.
+From the research surrounding cannabidiol to figuring out when enough is enough, here is everything you need to know about CBD dosage.

 Research About how much CBD should I take

-Researchers surrounded CBD as their topics for studies because of its rumored health benefits.
+Researchers surrounded CBD as their topic for studies because of its rumored health benefits.
 But still, how much CBD should I take?

-An effective dosage can range anywhere between 20 mg to 1,000 mg of CBD on a daily basis.
-It just goes to show how CBD affects each individual differently.
+An effective dosage can range anywhere between 20 mg to 1,000 mg of CBD daily.
+It just goes to show how cannabidiol affects each individual differently.

-Although there are ongoing studies to further understand CBD and THC, experts have a lot to yet discover especially with clinical trials involving humans.
+Although there are ongoing studies to understand CBD and THC further, experts have a lot to discover, especially with clinical trials involving humans.
 Despite this, the cannabis industry is booming and continues to grow.
 It inspires researchers to look into cannabis, marijuana, hemp, and its derivatives for answers.